mathspp/mathspp/pages/02.blog/503-days-working-full-time-on-foss-lessons-learned/item.md

  - testing / `pytest`; and
  - software engineering best practices in general.

-However, this article will focus on four non-technical lessons I learned during this 503-day experience:
+However, this article will focus on the non-technical lessons I learned during this 503-day experience, that fall under these four broad categories:

- 1. how my online presence led to a job offer;
+ 1. how an online presence can lead to a job offer;
- 2. criticism must be embranced instead of letting it hurt my ego;
+ 2. how your ego shouldn't be in the way of your work;
- 3. interacting with users & contributors; and
+ 3. how to interact with users & contributors; and
  4. how to work on a huge codebase you don't know 100%.

 Let's dive right in.